alejandrohdez00/alejandrohdez00.github.io/about.md

 Outside of my technical work, I'm passionate about creative writing, literature, cinema, video games and opera.
 I love exploring topics that interest me, usually broad philosophical questions, through writing.
 I enjoy examining these ideas both through research-based essays and by embedding them as underlying themes into fictional stories.
 In particular, I try to connect ideas from AI or Computer Science with the books I’m reading.
 As you can probably tell, building conceptual bridges is what I enjoy most ;)

-**Currently, I am applying to PhD programs to continue exploring this intersection of AI and processes and dynamics of creativity!**

 <div style="display: flex; justify-content: center; align-items: center; margin: 20px 0;">
   <img src="/assets/images/about.jpg" alt="Me" style="max-width: 100%; height: auto;">
 </div>